StealthSystems/stringquery/README.md

 - $actions
   - An array of action values and the name of the function to run (must be a function name; other callback types not yet supported.
 See Bugs & Limitations for details

+#### Construction Process

+When constructed, StringQuery goes through the following steps:
+1. Log the start time
+2. Create or load the session key
+3. Clean out any old sessions (nothing touched in 60 seconds by default)
+4. Determin the server load and adjust the $update_interval property accordingly
+5. Load the passed arguments array values into it's properties
+6. Process the StringQuery data recieved, calling the function associated with the action if it exists
+7. Reply back with the JSON instructions and exit

 ### Writing Action Functions

 Action functions will be called with the following arguments (in order):